 Instead, Asante spent the next two years re-branding the insulin pump before announcing in Spring 2013 it would be named the Snap and be rolled out gradually throughout the U.S. But that was with only the pre-filled Humalog cartridges, and not the Novolog-compatible one that’s been in the works but now will never be.

-Last December, the company started the process to go public and file an IPO, and Asante had plans to trade on the Nasdaq under ticker symbol PUMP, hoping to use the investment money to streamline its manufacturing operations.
+In December 2014, the company started the process to go public and file an IPO, and Asante had plans to trade on the Nasdaq under ticker symbol PUMP, hoping to use the investment money to streamline its manufacturing operations.
 They even upped their ante and tried to raise more money at the start of the year, before deciding in late March to cancel those plans and formally withdraw the IPO.
-This was bad timing to go public, as other health-related IPOs also fell through about the same time and other D-device companies weren't reporting favorable finances, says Mark Estes, who was chief product architect at Asante.
+This was bad timing to go public, as other health-related IPOs also fell through about the same time and other D-device companies weren’t reporting favorable finances, says Mark Estes, who was chief product architect at Asante.

 Unfortunately, Asante wasn’t able to find any suitors or partners after that, Estes tells us, and it all led up to the fateful day of Tuesday, May 12, when the company’s Board made the final call that they’d be shutting down.
 Asante’s leadership spent the next three days prepping for this announcement, while still courting hope that a last-minute acquisition offer could come to the rescue.
 On Friday morning May 15, Asante’s sales force and employees were brought in to be briefed, and by day’s end, the news went public.